 The Single Supplement – It’s not too complicated

-Just being aware of the single supplement exists and could apply to your trip will help make your planning go smoother.
+Just being aware that the single supplement exists and could apply to your trip will help make your planning go smoother.

-Once you understand what it is and why companies implement them, you’ll become a pro at knowing what to ask and negotiating as necessary.
+Once you understand what it is and why companies implement them, you’ll become a pro at knowing what to ask and negotiating better rates.

 Enjoy your journey!